joicodes/joicodes/README.md

-I **build** and **teach** AI-powered systems**, focusing on making complex technologies accessible and usable.
+I **build** and **teach** AI-powered systems, focusing on making complex technologies accessible and usable.

 My work sits at the intersection of software engineering, generative AI, and education.
 I design and prototype AI-driven systems and learning experiences that make these technologies understandable and usable in practice.

 ### Current Focus

-- Building AI-assisted tools and agent workflows
+⬜️ Building AI-assisted tools and agent workflows
-- Designing lessons and interactive activities around generative AI
+⬜️ Designing lessons and interactive activities around generative AI
-- Exploring human-centered design in AI systems
+⬜️ Exploring human-centered design in AI systems